mokshalmehta/Rust_assignment/README.md

 11. Merge Two Sorted Arrays: `q11_merge2arrays`
 12. Maximum Subarray Sum: `q12_max_subarray_sum`

-Each program is located in the `src` directory and can be run using the instructions provided above.
+Each program is located in the `src` directory in my_project directory and can be run using the instructions provided above.